Reading time: 3 minutes

 - Ensure you can explain the problem clearly and stick to the facts.

-- Think about what type of loss you have experienced and what sort of outcome or remedy you want to achieve.
+- Think about what type of loss you have experienced and what sort of outcome or remedy you want to achieve from your complaint.

 - Write a timeline of events so your super fund – or a third-party arbitrator – can understand what happened in relation to your complaint.